 - 1-2 onsite interviews, which consist of technical, behavioral, and cross-functional interviews

-We’ve worked with hundreds of job-seekers to land great jobs with salaries that are more than $12k above industry standards, so we wanted to lay out tips to help you go into this stage with confidence.
+We’ve worked with hundreds of job-seekers to land great jobs with salaries that are more than $12k above industry standards.
+So, we wanted to lay out tips to help you go into this stage with confidence.

-Our first piece of advice needs to be followed from the very start because negotiation is ongoing from your first interaction with the company.
+Our first piece of advice needs to be followed from the very start.
+This is because negotiation is ongoing from your first interaction with the company.
 Sometimes this comes in the written application, where they might include “expected salary” as a question.
 If you come across this question on the application, we suggest writing, “Negotiable, within reason.”
 If it comes in your first phone screen with the recruiter or HR team member, a good response is: “I would like to do more research on the industry standards before giving a number.”

 Now that you have these numbers in mind, you can get a better sense of what to expect.
 But, you should not say any numbers to the recruiter, even when they give you the offer.
 Just thank them, reiterate your excitement, and then let them know you will get back to them.